Photorealistic Depth of Field in CGI

 With a closed down aperture, such as in the example above, you can see there is barely any contrast between what is in-focus and what is out-of-focus.

 An example of an aperture map texture of a lens that is over-compensated.
+This aperture map comes from the Blauw Films Bokeh Builder resource for filmmakers and 3D artists.

 The cinematic quality of your 3d-render is based on the interplay between all factors.